alqayadhi/mohammed-Weather-app/README.md

 - [ ] Change the forecast details according to chosen city in the search bar

 - # NICE-to-have:
-1- changeable background according to the weather status 2- more details about sunset, sunrise, ..etc.
+- [ ] changeable background according to the weather status
+- [x] more details about sunset, sunrise, ..etc.
-3- looks real and great
+- [x]looks real and great